 Many of the examples given above can result in major security risks if the commands executed are based on user input.
-Consider the example of a simple finger program which asked the user who they wanted to finger: #!/usr/bin/perl -w
+Consider the example of a simple finger program which asked the user who they wanted to finger:

+'''

+use strict;

 print "Who do you want to finger? ";

-my \$username = <STDIN>;
+my $username = <STDIN>;

-print 'finger \$username';
+print 'finger $username';

+'''